IBM 1620: The prototype

 Management was not entirely convinced that core memory could be made to work in small machines, so Gerry Ottaway was loaned to the team to design a drum memory as a backup.
 During acceptance testing by the Product Test Lab, repeated core memory failures were encountered and it looked likely that management's predictions would come true.
 However, at the last minute it was found that the muffin fan used to blow hot air through the core stack was malfunctioning, causing the core to pick up noise pulses and fail to read correctly.
 After the fan problem was fixed, there were no further problems with the core memory and the drum memory design effort was discontinued as unnecessary.

 Transferred to San Jose for production

 Following announcement of the IBM 1620 on October 21, 1959, due to an internal reorganization of IBM, it was decided to transfer the computer from the Data Processing Division at Poughkeepsie (large scale mainframe computers only) to the General Products Division at San Jose (small computers and support products only) for manufacturing.

-Following transfer to San Jose, someone there jokingly suggested that the code name CADET actually stood for "Can't Add, Doesn't Even Try", referring to the use of addition tables in memory rather than dedicated addition circuitry (and SDTRL actually stood for "Sold Down The River Logic" became a common joke among the CEs).
+Following transfer to San Jose, someone there jokingly suggested that the code name CADET actually stood for "can't add, doesn't even try", referring to its use of addition tables in memory rather than dedicated addition circuitry (and SDTRL actually standing for "sold down the river logic" became a common joke among the CEs).
 This stuck and became very well known among the user community.